D3XX3R/starred/README.md

 - [FreeterApp/Freeter](https://github.com/FreeterApp/Freeter) – Freeter – a smarter way to work on your computer
 - [Heroic-Games-Launcher/HeroicGamesLauncher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) – A games launcher for GOG, Amazon and Epic Games for Linux, Windows and macOS.
 - [HilliamT/Vapor-Authenticator](https://github.com/HilliamT/Vapor-Authenticator) – Desktop Authenticator for Steam for players, traders and gamers to be able to utilise, facilitate and automate Steam from their desktop
+- [Hypfer/lovelace-valetudo-map-card](https://github.com/Hypfer/lovelace-valetudo-map-card) – Display the map from a valetudo-enabled robot in a home assistant dashboard card.
 - [IS2511/ChatIS](https://github.com/IS2511/ChatIS) – ChatIS v3 (the long awaited sequel) [WIP]
 - [Infisical/infisical](https://github.com/Infisical/infisical) – Infisical is the open-source platform for secrets, certificates, and privileged access management.
 - [ItsEcholot/ContainerNursery](https://github.com/ItsEcholot/ContainerNursery) – Puts Docker Containers to sleep and wakes them back up when they're needed